 Breakfast is not the only meal during the day that can help you to feel full while losing weight.
-Monica Reinagel—the board-certified, licensed nutritionist and a professionally-trained chef who sits on my FoodTrients Board of Advisors—was featured on the Huffington Post this month for her easy and tasty tips.
+Monica Reinagel—the board-certified, licensed nutritionist and a professionally-trained chef who sits on my FoodTrients Board of Advisors—was featured on the Huffington Post for her easy and tasty tips.
 She recommends eating foods rich in fiber to fill up the stomach and slow digestion so you feel sated for longer.
 The quinoa and millet that I eat for breakfast are both high-fiber grains full of vitamins and minerals.

 My Quinoa Tabbouleh on Pita recipe, which you can find in my cookbook, FoodTrients: Age-Defying Recipes for a Sustainable Life, is a great way to add this nutrient-dense ingredient to your daily menu of healthy eating as a starter dish or snack—and it’s full of health-sustaining nutritional compounds I call FoodTrients, including fiber, lycopene, sulfur compounds, choline, and chlorophyll, that help your skin stay elastic, reduce inflammation, and provide antioxidants.